Unipilot/unipilot-staking/README.md

 ETHERSCAN_API_KEY="Your etherscan API key"
 ```

-Execute the tasks in the following order with correct params to deploy unipilot staking contract and to verify it.
+Execute the tasks in the following order with correct params to deploy a51 staking contract and to verify it.

 ```
-1. deploy-unipilot-setup
+1. deploy-a51-setup
-2. deploy-unipilot-staking
+2. deploy-a51-staking
 3. setup-staking-contract
-4. verify-unipilot-staking
+4. verify-a51-staking
 ```

 ## Test cases

 To run the test cases:

 ```
 $ yarn test
 ```

-## Security

-Audit was performed by [Block Apex](https://blockapex.io/unipilot-staking-audit-report/)

 ## Licensing

-Unipilot staking contract is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+A51 staking contract is licensed under the [MIT License](https://opensource.org/licenses/MIT)